adityasharan01/Mark-13/README.md

 # birthday-palindrome
- tells if your birthday is a palindrome!
+ Tells if your birthday is a palindrome!